 Sample access only applies to datasets that have sampling configured.
 If a user has sample access to a dataset, they will have data access to all sample tables, and metadata access to the corresponding unsampled tables.
 If only some of the tables on a dataset have a sample configured, the user will also have data access to any tables that don't have a sample available.

 If a dataset doesn't have a sample configured for a particular version, a user with sample access will only have metadata access to its tables.

-If a user has data access, they can view and query all tables in the dataset, and export data and data derivatives pursuant to any usage restrictions.
+If a user has data access, they can view and query all tables and files in the dataset, and export data and data derivatives pursuant to any usage restrictions.
 They will also be able to see all sections of the documentation.